FlynnAmes/credit_risk_classifier/README.md

 ```

-Models, processed data, and logs are excluded from version control. <br>
+Models (excluding one demo artifact), processed data, and logs are excluded from version control. <br>
 All artifacts can be regenerated using the training pipeline.

 ## Data